 Biomarkers & Translational Medicine

-At QPS, translational medicine brings together leading-edge technologies and pharmaceutical research and development (R&D) experience to create a business service unit that works efficiently to advance your drug development program.
+At QPS, translational medicine brings together leading-edge technologies and pharmaceutical research and development (R&D) experience to create a business service unit that works efficiently to advance your drug discovery and development program.

-Projects in translational medicine include method transfer of assays originated from the Sponsor’s lab, validation of commercially available kits and methods, or a collaborative effort between the QPS team and your lab for custom assays.
-We also develop assays independently without help from the Sponsor.
-In addition to immunoassays for PK, biomarkers and immunogenicity assessment, QPS can help develop cell-based assays for neutralizing antibody activity studies and biomarker evaluation in support of your drug development programs.
+Quantitation projects in translational medicine include qualification and validation of commercially available kits and methods; method transfer of assays originated from the Sponsor’s lab; independent method development; or a collaborative effort between the QPS team and your lab for custom assays.
+In addition to immunoassays for PK, biomarkers, and immunogenicity assessment, QPS can develop cell-based assays for neutralizing antibody (NAb) activity studies and biomarker evaluation in support of your drug development programs.

 FIT-FOR-PURPOSE VALIDATION & QUALIFICATION

-We work diligently with clients to determine best practices for conducting biomarker or other pharmacodynamic studies to support both preclinical studies and clinical trials.
-As pharmacodynamics assays are often for explorative use only, we have adopted a “fit-for purpose” plan to validate and qualify assay methods.
-QPS can plan a “fit-for-purpose” method validation or qualification that identifies the key tests needed to ensure the suitability of an assay method on an individual basis.
+We work diligently with clients to determine best practices for conducting biomarker or other pharmacodynamic (PD) studies to support both preclinical studies and clinical trials.
+As PD assays are often for explorative use only, we have adopted a “fit-for purpose” plan to qualify and validate assays.
+QPS can plan a “fit-for-purpose” method qualification or validation that identifies the key tests needed to ensure the suitability of an assay method on an individual basis.

 A full method validation is typically described in a sponsor-approved validation protocol and includes at least six assay runs to determine both inter- and intra-batch precision and accuracy, dilution linearity (hook effect tests), matrix selectivity, matrix effect (n ≥ 6) and necessary stability tests including benchtop (ambient temperature), freeze-thaw and long-term storage.

-In a “fit-for-purpose” method validation, the individual biomarker characteristics and the study specifics are used to determine which of these tests are appropriate.
-Some tests may be eliminated on an individual basis if they are not applicable to the particular biomarker, not useful for a specific type of assay (e.g. activity assay) or if they are not relevant to the clinical or pre-clinical study our method is supporting.
+In a “fit-for-purpose” method validation, the context of use, the individual biomarker characteristics, and the study specifics are used to determine which of these tests are appropriate.
+Some tests may be eliminated on an individual basis if they are not applicable to the particular biomarker, not useful for a specific type of assay (e.g. activity assay) or if they are not relevant to the clinical or preclinical study the method is supporting.
 Additional tests may be added given the same considerations.